 The study will use a variety of methods to get across the goal line including PR campaign in early 2021 that includes press releases and TV and radio interviews; a patient-led social media campaign on Facebook, Instagram, and Twitter; digital advertising; and engagement with advocacy groups, and, of course, word of mouth.

-Sonya Chowdhury well knows the challenges that lie ahead:
+Sonya Chowdhury gets the challenges that lie ahead:

 “Simply put, we cannot do this without the determination and support of people with ME/CFS.
 Recruiting the 20,000 people we need is challenging – but absolutely achievable, by working in partnership with the CureME Biobank, charities, patient advocates, local support groups and others.
 People with ME/CFS can register their interest right now on the DecodeME website.”